Skip to content

 pip install tensora

-By default, Tensora uses its own code to generate the kernels.
-The tensora[taco] extra makes available the option to generate the kernels with the TACO binary, which is provided by the tensora-taco PyPI package.
+By default, Tensora uses its own code to generate the kernels and LLVM to compile them (via llvmlite).
+The tensora[cffi] extra makes available the option to compile the kernels with CFFI; this requires a system C compiler available to CFFI.

 Hello world